P/poly

+In computational complexity theory, P/poly is a complexity class that can be defined in both circuit complexity and non-uniform complexity.
+Since the two definitions are equivalent, this concept bridges the two areas.

-In computational complexity theory, P/poly is a complexity class representing problems that can be solved by small circuits.
+In the perspective of circuit complexity, P/poly is the class of problems that can be solved by small circuits.
 More precisely, it is the set of formal languages that have polynomial-size circuit families.

-It can also be defined equivalently in terms of Turing machines with advice, extra information supplied to the Turing machine along with its input, that may depend on the input length but not on the input itself.
+In the perspective of non-uniform complexity, P/poly is defined in terms of Turing machines with advice, extra information supplied to the Turing machine along with its input, that may depend on the input length but not on the input itself.
 In this formulation, P/poly is the class of decision problems that can be solved by a polynomial-time Turing machine with advice strings of length polynomial in the input size.
-These two different definitions make P/poly central to circuit complexity and non-uniform complexity.